Delft Global and the department of Urbanism invite young African teachers, researchers, and public servants to apply for this special scholarship.

 - Be 35 years old or younger by December of the year of application.

 - Be affiliated to a higher education or research institution, or to a local or national government.
+This scholarship is for young teachers or civil servants working with urban or regional planning.

 - Be able to speak fluent English.